-Tourism is extremely important to Kenilworth as it brings jobs to the town and boosts the local economy.
-The main visitor attraction is Kenilworth Castle, a medieval castle with a very colourful history which is situated on the north-west side of the town.
+2.43 Tourism is extremely important to Kenilworth as it brings jobs to the town and boosts the local economy.
+The main visitor attraction is Kenilworth Castle, a medieval castle with a very colourful history which is situated on the north-west side outside the Town Centre.
 Other attractions are Abbey Fields, Kenilworth Abbey Barn and Gatehouse, St. Nicholas' Church, High Street, Parliament Piece and The King's Arms and Castle Hotel (now Zizzi's restaurant and flats) where Sir Walter Scott stayed before writing the novel "Kenilworth".
-The Castle is not easily accessed either from the town centre or from High Street as the one-time main entrance is no longer open.
-There is a need to improve the physical links between the Castle and the Town to benefit the local economy.
+The Castle is not easily accessed either from the Town Centre or from High Street as the one-time main entrance is no longer open.
+There is a need to improve the physical links between the Castle and the Town Centre to benefit the local economy.
 Tourists need to be guided between the various attractions and there is support for improving signage and information.